elsahelg/dinosaurs-memory-game/README.md

  <br><img src="assets/images/initial-move.png"><br>

 - It's a match!
-  - If the user picked matching cards, the user is informed by a text alert featured above the score board.
+  - If the user picks matching cards, the user is informed by a text alert featured above the score board.
-  - The chosen cards stays flipped to further indicate that the cards chosen are a match.
+  - The chosen cards stay flipped to further indicate that the cards chosen are a match.
-  - The score board is updated in coherence with the number of found twins, allowing the user to keep scores.
+  - The scoreboard is updated in coherence with the number of found twins, allowing the user to keep scores.
  <br><img src="assets/images/cards-match.png"><br>

 - It's not a match!
-  - If the user picked no matching cards, the user is informed by a text alert featured above the score board.
+  - If the user picks no matching cards, the user is informed by a text alert featured above the score board.
   - The chosen cards are flipped back to further inidcate that the chosen cards are not i match.
-  - The score board stays the same, allowing the user to keep the right scores.
+  - The scoreboard stays the same, allowing the user to keep the right scores.
  <br><img src="assets/images/cards-no-match.png"><br>

 - All twins found!
-  - If the user matched all the dinosaurs twins, the user is informed by a text alert featured abouve the score board.
+  - If the user matches all the dinosaur twins, the user is informed by a text alert featured above the score board.
   - All the cards are visible for the user to allow the user to learn the names of the different dinosaurs.
-  - The score board are is updated in coherence with the number of found twins 6/6.
+  - The scoreboard are is updated in coherence with the number of found twins 6/6.
  <br><img src="assets/images/all-match.png"><br>

 - Restart the game